 One of the most common issues users face when creating an incident, problem or change ticket is how to categorize a ticket to ensure it gets routed correctly.
 If, for example, I have a problem with my retail billing application, categorizing it properly can make the difference between a quick resolution and a long wait while the ticket gets routed throughout the IT organization to the proper support team.

 The new AI feature - called Agent Intelligence - uses machine learning algorithms to automatically categorize and route issues to increase agent efficiency and lower time to resolution.
 By automatically categorizing incidents based on the requester’s description, Agent Intelligence is able to “learn” from historical request patterns.
 This allows it to become increasingly accurate over time in its predictive recommendations.

-AI benefits the user by ensuring requests are routed correctly, resulting in faster response.
+AI benefits the user by ensuring requests are routed correctly, resulting in a faster response.
 This also benefits the IT support team by correctly categorizing requests for faster resolution.
-The end result in improvement in operational efficiencies and increased user satisfaction.
+The end result is improvement in operational efficiencies and increased user satisfaction.

 Virtual Agent Support

 In a recent survey, over 90% of content management professionals say they are planning to adopt chatbot technology by the end of 2019.
 The reason for this move towards chatbots is simple.
 Ease of use for customers means happy customers which results in better business outcomes.

 IT Service Management is an ideal application for chatbot technology - now available with ITSM Professional.
 The ServiceNow Virtual Agent allows you to resolve repetitive IT service tasks and requests with self-service responses delivered via an automated, conversational chatbot.

 The key benefits of Virtual Agent technology are customers receive consistent service 24/7 resulting in faster turnaround times.
 This frees up IT staff to work on more meaningful tasks, allowing for greater scalability and smarter resource spend for organizations.